himalaya0035/chrome-extension-boilerplate-react-vite-typescript/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Support

+⭐️ If you find this boilerplate helpful, consider giving it a star on [GitHub](https://github.com/himalaya0035/chrome-extension-boilerplate-react-vite-typescript).

 ---

 Happy coding!
-If you find this boilerplate useful, consider giving it a star on GitHub.
 If you have any questions or need further assistance, please don't hesitate to reach out.

-**Disclaimer:** This project was created by the himalaya0035, for the community, to address the lack of comprehensive resources for building Chrome extensions with React, Vite, TypeScript, and Tailwind CSS.
+**Disclaimer:** This project was created by [Himalaya Gupta](https://github.com/himalaya0035/), for the community, to address the lack of comprehensive resources for building Chrome extensions with React, Vite, TypeScript, and Tailwind CSS.
 It is not officially endorsed by any of the mentioned technologies or organizations.

 ---